Cody-coder017/Cody-coder017/README.md

 - 👋 Hi, I’m @Cody-coder017
 - 👀 I’m interested in ... feild of ai
-- 🌱 I’m currently learning ... kaggle
+- 🌱 I’m currently learning ...
+Processing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 74406604+Cody-coder017@users.noreply.github.com